oiiishoo/vec0/README.md

 Aka String, my custom implementations are there.

-26.11.24 replace vec0 dynamic added
+26.11.24 replace vec0 dynamic added in c